 Seat Belt Reels

 Seat belt reels are up next.
-IMPORTANT NOTE: Pull 2 feet or so of belt out of the retractor and block any from going back in using a clamp, vise grips or whatever you come up with.
+IMPORTANT NOTE: Pull 2 feet or so of belt out of the retractor.
+Block this from going back in using a clamp, vise grips or whatever you come up with.
 I wasn’t aware of this and my belt retracted all the way to the button.
 That turned out to be a bit of a nightmare.
 Remove the seatbelt reels on both sides (large bolt bottom, small bolt middle, large bolt top).
 No need to unplug them from the wires unless you really want to.
 Just set them down but be sure you aren’t pulling on the wires.

 Big Shiny Cross Member